 What food should you try first in Albania?

-Albanian cuisine borrows from Ottoman, Greek, and Italian traditions but has its own identity — heavier on meat, yogurt, and phyllo than you might expect, and more affordable than anywhere else on the Mediterranean.
-A sit-down dinner with drinks rarely exceeds $18 per person outside Saranda’s tourist waterfront.
+Albanian cuisine borrows from Ottoman, Greek, and Italian traditions but has its own identity — heavier on meat, yogurt, and phyllo than you might expect, and cheaper than anywhere else on the Mediterranean.
+A sit-down dinner with drinks rarely tops $18 per person outside Saranda’s tourist waterfront.

 Dishes to order first: